What is a Sales Portal?

 A sales portal houses content that can be viewed or consumed by prospects to drive them down the sales funnel.
 A great sales portal, as we’ll explore later in this post, includes much more.

 Here are some examples of content you might find in the average sales portal:

 We can break down these content types even further by:

 - Product offering

 According to Qvidian, 88% of missed opportunities were because sales couldn’t find or leverage internal resources.

-You know the marketing team has created a recent case study that will alleviate all your prospects’ concerns and likely seal the deal.
+You know the marketing team has created a recent case study that will ease all your prospects’ concerns and likely seal the deal.
 The one problem?
 You have no idea where to find it.

 Next, you search your email.
-But the keyword “case study” pulls up 56 emails, most of which are totally irrelevant.
+But the keyword “case study” pulls up 56 emails, most of which are irrelevant.